-As permitted under state law and State Board of Education policies, students may be excused lawfully for the following reasons: personal illness, serious illness or death in the family, special and recognized religious holidays observed by one's faith, absence as mandated by order of governmental agencies, conditions rendering school attendance impossible or hazardous to one's health or safety and registering to vote or voting, for a period not to exceed one day.
+As permitted under state law and State Board of Education policies, students may be excused lawfully for the following reasons: personal illness, serious illness or death in the family, special and recognized religious holidays observed by one's faith, absence as mandated by order of governmental agencies, to serve as a Page in the Georgia General Assembly, 4-H sponsored activities, conditions rendering school attendance impossible or hazardous to one's health or safety, registering to vote or voting for a period not to exceed one day or allowable school events.
 Additionally, any student whose parent or guardian is in the U.S. Armed Forces/National Guard, and said parent or guardian has been called to duty for, or is on leave from, an overseas deployment to a combat zone or combat support posting, shall be granted up to five excused absences per school year, for the day(s) missed from school to visit with the parent or legal guardian prior to such deployment or during such leave.
 Parent notes may be written to excuse students, however, parent notes can only be used to excuse 3 absences (days) per semester.
 Once 3 absences (days) have been excused by parent note, all other absences will require a doctor's note in order to be excused.